Pediatric Kidney Conditions

 Our pediatric kidney specialists care for the full range of acute and chronic pediatric kidney conditions, including:

-- Hypertension: High blood pressure in children can be the cause, or the result, of kidney disease.
+- Hypertension: High blood pressure in children can be the cause or the result of kidney disease.
 We provide a comprehensive evaluation to identify the cause of hypertension.
-A personalized treatment plan can effectively manage this condition and prevent life-threatening complications, such as stroke.
-We use advanced equipment for 24-hour ambulatory blood pressure monitoring, which allows us to monitor the blood pressure continuously, even while your child sleeps.
+A personalized treatment plan can effectively manage this condition and prevent life-threatening complications, such as stroke, heart failure and kidney injury.
+We use advanced diagnostic equipment for 24-hour ambulatory blood pressure monitoring, which allows us to monitor the blood pressure continuously, even while your child is asleep.

 To schedule an appointment or learn more about our outstanding kidney care team, call 954-265-9344.